ONSdigital/zebedee/README.md

 This check (if enabled) can be manually bypassed by admin users.

-:warning: This should only be used as a last resort.
-Publising a collection in this state will require a manual datafix on the live environment - you are delaying the inevitable. :warning:
+**This should only be used as a last resort.
+Publising a collection in this state will require a manual datafix on the live environment - you are delaying the inevitable.**

 To bypass this check:
 - Login into Florence and use the Chrome developer tools to get the collection ID and auth token for your user.